From duality to determinants for q-TASEP and ASEP: Semidiscrete directed polymers

-There are three main parameters in $q$-TASEP: time $t$, particle label $n$, and the repulsion strength $q$ (the $a_i$ are also present, but play a somewhat auxiliary role).
+There are three main parameters in \mbox{$q$-}TASEP: time $t$, particle label $n$ and the repulsion strength $q$ (the $a_i$ are also present, but play a somewhat auxiliary role).
 On account of this, there are many interesting scaling limits to be explored.
-We will presently focus on one which involves scaling $q\to 1$ and $t\to \infty$, but keeping $n$ fixed.
-We show that the limit of $q$-TASEP corresponds to a certain semi-discrete version of the multiplicative stochastic heat equation (and hence also the O'Connell-Yor semi-discrete directed polymer partition function \cite{OY}).
-We then introduce the limit of the $q$-TASEP free evolution equation with $k-1$ boundary conditions and the Schr\"{o}dinger equation with Bosonic Hamiltonian (Proposition \ref{prop:systemsODEqTASEP} (B) and (C)) and show how these limits are achieved from the analogous statement for $q$-TASEP.
-Finally, we remark on the fact that taking a limit of the Mellin-Barnes type Fredholm determinant formula for the $e_q$-Laplace transform of $q$-TASEP yields a rigorous derivation of an analogous formula for the Laplace transform of the solution to the semi-discrete multiplicative stochastic heat equation.
+We will presently focus on one which involves scaling $q\to1$ and $t\to\infty$, but keeping $n$ fixed.
+We show that the limit of \mbox{$q$-}TASEP corresponds to a certain semidiscrete version of the multiplicative stochastic heat equation (and hence also the O'Connell--Yor semidiscrete directed polymer partition function \cite{OY}).
+We then introduce the limit of the \mbox{$q$-}TASEP free evolution equation with $k-1$ boundary conditions and the Schr\"{o}dinger equation with Bosonic Hamiltonian [Proposition~\ref{propsystemsODEqTASEP}(B) and (C)] and show how these limits are achieved from the analogous statement for \mbox{$q$-}TASEP.
+Finally, we remark on the fact that taking a limit of the Mellin--Barnes-type Fredholm determinant formula for the $e_q$-Laplace transform of \mbox{$q$-}TASEP yields a rigorous derivation of an analogous formula for the Laplace transform of the solution to the semidiscrete multiplicative stochastic heat equation.

-From this semi-discrete limit it is possible to take another limit to the fully continuous (space-time) multiplicative stochastic heat equation \cite{ACQ}.
+From this semidiscrete limit, it is possible to take another limit to the fully continuous (space--time) multiplicative stochastic heat equation \cite{ACQ}.
 The free evolution equation with $k-1$ boundary conditions and the Schr\"{o}dinger equation with Bosonic Hamiltonian limit to the two different formulations of the attractive quantum delta Bose gas.